rifqi1609/rifqi1609/README.md

 ### 📌 Signature projects (highlights worth your time)

+These aren't school assignments — they are **business-driven systems**.

-1. **Man Sock Market Research** Finding the pricing strategy and measuring effectiveness of product rating for Man Sock sales at Tokopedia.
+1. **Man Sock Market Research**<br>
+   Finding the pricing strategy and measuring effectiveness of product rating for Man Sock sales at Tokopedia.

-2. **Credit Card Customer Segmentation** Grouping customer with the same characteristics for understanding their pattern using credit card and purposed for gaining customer interaction and lifetime values.
+2. **Credit Card Customer Segmentation**<br>
+   Grouping customer with the same characteristics for understanding their pattern using credit card and purposed for gaining customer interaction and lifetime values.

-3. **LQ45 Stock Prediction** Predicting LQ45 stock which will go up 3% within 5 days with money flow and volume analysis.
+3. **LQ45 Stock Prediction**<br>
+   Predicting LQ45 stock which will go up 3% within 5 days with money flow and volume analysis.

+*(More projects below — each built with the same decision-first philosophy.)*

 ---